 So I left it alone for a few hours, and returned with a solution: Shims.

-To cut the shims once they were in place, I scored the exposed base with a utility knife, and then simply snapped each one clean; the piece of wood doing the hard work was pinned in place, the scrap wood was cleared, and the bracket remained at the optimum angle.
+To trim the excess length on the shims once they were in place, I scored the exposed base with a utility knife.
+Once scored, the wood snaps clean.
+The piece of wood still wedged in place will keep the French cleat at the optimum angle.

 Testing the shelf once more, it worked!
 What a difference a shim makes.
-It went from sloping forward, to being perfectly level.
-With a fresh coat of stain using leftover Rust-Oleum Ultimate in Kona (same as the dining room shiplap walls), I hung the shelf back into position.
-Fully level with the shelf beneath it.
+It went from sloping forward, to perfectly level.
+With a fresh coat of stain using leftover Rust-Oleum Ultimate in Kona, I hung the shelf back into position.
+It is level with the shelf beneath it.
 Happy dances for a trial wall well-done.

-I wouldn’t go as far to say that I decorated the spot to its fullest potential (hell, I didn’t even tidy up the shelves for this shot), but I did pull out a few of my favorite nomadic pieces and gave them a place to rest for the night.
+I wouldn’t go as far to say that I decorated the spot to its fullest potential (I didn’t even tidy up the shelves), but I did pull out a few of my favorite nomadic pieces and gave them a place to rest for the night.

 Perhaps best of all, I did successfully get it to sit flush with the wall, with no gap and no visible cleat from the top or the bottom.